lambda826/My-Notebook/08 Distributed System/01 System Design/01 System Design Tools/Replication.md

 ![Failover Primary Server Secondary Server —Data Replication—y Active Data Mirrored Data ](https://raw.githubusercontent.com/lambda826/My-Notebook/master/08%20Distributed%20System/01%20System%20Design/01%20System%20Design%20Tools/resource/replication/replication.png)

+## Read Replica

+Amazon RDS Read Replicas provide enhanced performance and durability for RDS database (DB) instances.
+They make it easy to elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads.
+You can create one or more replicas of a given source DB Instance and serve high-volume application read traffic from multiple copies of your data, thereby increasing aggregate read throughput.
+Read replicas can also be promoted when needed to become standalone DB instances

 # Checksum
 Checksum
 - While moving data between components, it is possible that the data fetched from a node may arrive corrupted.